Milky seas effect

-Milky seas, also called mareel, is a luminous phenomenon in the ocean in which large areas of seawater (up to 100000 km2) appear to glow translucently (in varying shades of blue).
+Milky seas, sometimes confused with mareel, are a luminous phenomenon in the ocean in which large areas of seawater (up to 100000 km2) appear to glow diffusely and continuously (in varying shades of blue).
 Such occurrences glow brightly enough at night to be visible from satellites orbiting Earth.
+Unlike flashing waves or red-tide luminescence caused by "algae" such as dinoflagellates, milky seas originate from luminous bacteria.

 Mariners and other seafarers have reported that the ocean often emits a visible glow which extends for miles at night.
 In 2005, scientists announced that for the first time, they had obtained photographic evidence of this glow.
-It is most likely caused by bioluminescence.
+In a follow-up study, they observed a glow that persisted for over 40 days.